-Since such time, management is implementing the following measure to remediate the material weakness related to the process of detecting ownership changes in accordance with Section 382.
-Management is implementing a quarterly review process that is performed in collaboration with outside legal counsel and third party tax specialists, where changes in ownership that have occurred since the prior period are considered and analyzed to determine if these represent ownership changes in accordance with Section 382.
+Since such time, management has implemented the following measure to remediate the material weakness related to the process of detecting ownership changes in accordance with Section 382.
+Management has implemented (i) a quarterly review process that is performed in collaboration with outside legal counsel and third party tax specialists, where changes in ownership that have occurred since the prior period are considered and analyzed to determine if these represent ownership changes in accordance with Section 382 and (ii) developed a checklist to more clearly identify the specific review procedures performed by management.
 The conclusion as to whether or not an ownership change under Section 382 has occurred is further reviewed and approved by management.
 If we determine that an ownership change has occurred, we will conduct an analysis in accordance with such section to determine the impact to the calculation of the provision for income taxes and the measurement of our deferred tax assets.
-Management continues to explore additional measures to detect ownership changes under Section 382.

-Based on our assessment, we consider that the material weakness related to the process of detecting ownership changes related to Section 382 has not been fully remediated and is still present as of March 31, 2018 as the remedial measures have not operated effectively for a sufficient period of time for management to conclude, through testing, that the applicable controls have operated effectively for a sufficient period of time.
+Based on our assessment, we consider that the material weakness related to the process of detecting ownership changes related to Section 382 has not been fully remediated and is still present as of June 30, 2018 as the remedial measures have not operated effectively for a sufficient period of time for management to conclude, through testing, that the applicable controls have operated effectively for a sufficient period of time.

 Changes In Internal Control Over Financial Reporting.
-In November 2017, management concluded that a control deficiency with respect to the design of controls related to the classification and presentation of transactions on the Consolidated Statement of Cash Flows constituted a material weakness in internal control over financial reporting and that our disclosure controls and procedures were not and would not be deemed effective until such time that the deficiency was considered remediated.
+In March 2018, management concluded that a control deficiency with respect to the design of controls related to the detection of ownership changes related to Section 382 of the Internal revenue Code constituted a material weakness in internal control over financial reporting and that our disclosure controls and procedures were not and would not be deemed effective until such time that the deficiency was considered remediated.